 On services without automated public announcements, Conductors and/or Drivers will make every effort to ensure that clear, informative announcements are made prior to departure as well as on the approach to and at all station stops.
 Where visual information is not provided, Conductors/Ticket Examiners will also make every effort to ensure that deaf and hard-of hearing customers (of whom they have been made aware) are informed by alternative means.
-Will on-train staff also advise hearing-impaired passengers in the absence of visual info about this?

-If you have a 'ScotRail Passenger Assistance' card you can write questions on the back of the card in the space provided and present this to a staff member on board.
-These cards have been developed for you to use if you are verbally-impaired and/or aurally impaired, and they can be obtained at staffed stations or you can download them from our website.
+ScotRail has a 'ScotRail Passenger Assistance' card where you can write questions or assistance you require on the back of the card in the space provided and present this to a member of staff at stations or on board the train.
+These cards have been developed primarily use by those who have a speech impaired and/or aurally impaired and those who have difficult remembering but can be used by all customers.
+You can obtained these cards at staffed stations or you can download them from our website.

-Announcements will also be made relating to any alterations to the normal service, including delays, and hearingimpaired passengers will be advised accordingly.
+Announcements will also be made relating to any alterations to the normal service, including delays, and hearing-impaired passengers will be advised accordingly.

-7.2 Seats on trains
+Seats on trains